 It’s not exactly a secret that we are in the last of the last days.
 But, it’s one thing to read the descriptions from Matthew 24 and nod your head.
 It’s quite another to experience it in living color.
 Matthew 24:12 says, “And because iniquity shall abound, the love of many shall wax cold.”
-Iniquity (or lawlessness) is immoral or grossly unfair behavior, and it has always been around.
+Iniquity (or lawlessness) is immoral or grossly unfair behavior.
+It has always been around.
 One difference here lately is that society has gained an entirely new set of rules with COVID 19 to add to the ones, written and unwritten, we already had.
 More rules equals more rule breaking — and more opportunities for people to be upset no matter where you land on the COVID 19 debate.
 I had an experience this week just trying to do a little shopping that had me angry and struggling to find the appropriate response as a child of God.
 On hindsight, I came up with 3 things I can remind myself in order to keep my love hot the next time I’m in a situation in which iniquity abounds.

 Shopping is Supposed to Be Fun

 I have always loved shopping at thrift stores, and Texas Thrift is my all-time favorite.
-It’s like a big treasure hunt to find good, quality items for pennies on the dollar, and usually the searching is half of the fun.
+It’s like a big treasure hunt to find good, quality items for pennies on the dollar.
+Usually the searching is half of the fun.
 But like a lot of stores have done in response to COVID 19, my store had changed since the last time I had gone there.
 There was a new set of rules and regulations that customers were expected to follow and cashiers were ready to enforce.

 I followed the arrows, tried to avoid people, and stayed obediently inside the blue boxes upon check out.
 When I got near the front of the line, I heard the cashiers yelling at people, “Next in line, please!”
 I thought to myself that when it was my turn, I would be paying attention and ready to move to the cashier to save the person from screaming.
 Kind of like watching the red light to be ready to go on green.
 So, when I got to the front blue box and the person in front of me left, I started walking toward the free cashier.